 1. Login to UMLearn using your UMNet ID and password.

-2. In the top right-hand corner, click on “Support” > “Self Registration”
+2. Once logged in: along the top menu, click on “Self Registration”

 3. Click on “EHS UManitoba Biosafety Training”